SequentCalculus/sequent-calculus-compiler-bench/README.md

 To install all laguages and run the benchmarks, the provided Nix flake can be used.
 This has been tested on x86-64 Linux.
-To avoid overflowing the stack, we increase the stack size to 2GB.
+To avoid overflowing the stack, we increase the stack size to 3GB.
-With a working Nix installation, with [support for flakes enabled](https://nixos.wiki/wiki/flakes), simply run
+With a working Nix installation, with [support for flakes enabled](https://nixos.wiki/wiki/flakes), you can thus simply run (you may need to use `sudo` for the `ulimit` command)

 ```
-ulimit -s 2048000; nix run -i
+ulimit -s 3096000; nix run -i
 ```

+Depending on your system, there may be a hard limit for the stack size and you may need to increase that.
+On Linux you can typically do so with `ulimit -Hs 3096000`.

-This takes about 9GB additional memory in the Nix store under `/nix/store`.
+Running the benchmarks takes about 9GB additional memory in the Nix store under `/nix/store`.
 If you do not have enough space there, you can specify a path to an alternative chroot store

 ```
-ulimit -s 2048000; nix run -i --store /path/to/chroot-store
+ulimit -s 3096000; nix run -i --store /path/to/chroot-store
 ```

 Depending on your hardware, running the benchmarks may take several hours.